OliL123/NPCRagSystem/README.md

 (subsequent starts are fast).
 Edits to `Data/` need a rebuild + **New Game** so saves reseed from the templates.

-> The app never downloads a model file by hand — `ollama pull` fetches the weights onto your
+> The app never downloads a model file by hand. `ollama pull` fetches the weights onto your
 > machine and the C# code talks to Ollama's local HTTP API.
 Nothing model-sized lives in this
 > repository.